shuwn/CyberBrick_V7RC_Controller/README.md

 ## About ESP-NOW

 While this library uses UDP over Wi‑Fi, V7RC modules also support ESP-NOW, a low-latency wireless protocol ideal for real‑time control tasks.
-You can integrate with the CyberBrick_ESPNOW project for hybrid control setups.
+You can integrate with the [CyberBrick_ESPNOW](https://makerworld.com/en/cyberbrick/api-doc/library/espnow.html) project for hybrid control setups.

 ## License & Credits

 This library uses the CyberBrick Codebase License (refer to LICENSE in the repo).
 Special thanks to Mason Chen for contributing valuable design ideas.

+## Support My Work

+If you find this project helpful and would like to support its ongoing development, you are welcome to:

+- Buy me a coffee https://buymeacoffee.com/shuwn
+- Explore my 3D models on MakerWorld https://makerworld.com/@Shuwn_Hsu

+Your support helps fuel the development of open-source projects like this and encourages continued creative work.
+Thank you for your interest!